Oh, I’m sure this is going to be boring for you. I am soon to be married (for the third time) to THE ONE. How do I know that he’s THE ONE at 54?

 Also please check out Spark Modern’s pillows— They have many, many wonderful designs.

 The Faux Shagreen Coffee Table is cool and contemporary.
 Shagreen was used a lot for furniture in the early part of the 20th century.

 Another beautiful vignette from Williams Sonoma Home Love the entire thing.
 Those teal leather dining chairs would be way cool in the dining room and they look very comfy too.

 I think this hand-knotted Oushak oushak rugunder the dining table would be awesome.

 Devon 6- light chandelier over the dining table would be a classic contemporary/transitional piece that would stand the test of time. (please note that the Devon 8 light chandelier shown below is wonderful for this large room with a high ceiling, but at 48″ in diameter is going to be too large for the average sized dining room with a rectangular table.

 Living room with classic rolled arm sofa, from the Bedford Collection (20% off) from Williams Sonoma Home.
 I am positive that this is manufactured by Lee Industries for them. and below a Scalamandre Le Tigre velvet pillow.

-I have always, always, always loved white furniture.
-I had it in my old home and I raised two extremely grimy rambunctious boys.
+I have always loved white furniture.
+For years, I had it in my old home where we co-existed with two extremely grimy rambunctious boys.
 I’m with one of them today and need to sign off so that we can have some fun together in Boston before we see the Boston Ballet do Sleeping Beauty tonight.

 I hope that this post gave y’all some great ideas for working with a spouse who has different tastes.
 Sometimes the meeting ground isn’t as far as you believed in the beginning.